tu-team/2/doc/product-description.md

 ###Prototype Development Challenges solved

 New approach for the machine understanding based on thinking model and new type of software architecture was tested.
 Main architectural challenge was old-fashioned approaches to design and build application.
 This is new type of the application that could not be solved in traditional way and requires rethinking of architectural approaches.
-[A.T.]
-More than human specialist
+Most significant challenge expected is performance that should be similar or higher than human specialist, this means that system can not deal with IS incident longer than ordinary IS specialist.
-Most significant challenge expected is performance that should be human specialist like, this means that system can not deal with IS incident longer than ordinary IS specialist.
-Second is training, that should take approximately same time as training of human IS specialist .
+Second challange is training, that should take approximately same time as training of human IS specialist .